 "National Signing Day, aka the day when the nation's few remaining fax machines get their yearly workout," wrote The Washington Post contributor Matt Bonesteel.
 "Recruits are no longer required to use fax machines to send in their national letters of intent – they may be filed via email – but many still choose to do so.
 And so Twitter is aflame with photos of fax machines."

-It is safe to say that the fax machine holds the same kind of significance for college football fans that vinyl record do for music enthusiasts.
+It is safe to say that the fax machine holds the same kind of significance for college football fans that vinyl records do for music enthusiasts.
 There is a charm and a tradition behind these devices.
 This may come from dreams of filing intent that began before the arrival of email.
-Football is a sport rooted in history and culture, and for many the fax machine has played such an important part in the mythology that universities are dragging them out every fall in order to keep the story of Signing Day alive.
+Football is a sport rooted in history and culture, and for many, the fax machine has played such an important part in the mythology that universities are dragging them out every fall in order to keep the story of Signing Day alive.

 But faxing occurs so much more frequently than just for one day on the college football calendar.
 There are a vast number of organizations across all industries that are required by law to transmit certain kinds of information via fax.
 This has to do either with existing language in the laws pertaining to the sharing of information or a desire for stronger encryption than email is capable of providing.
 More companies, however, are realizing that fax technology is not dependent on the use of legacy hardware.
 As such, online and cloud-based faxing are becoming popular alternatives to siloed machines.